sethmlarson/sethmlarson.dev/app/markdown/2024-02-08/security-developer-in-residence-weekly-report-28.md

 * Attended the Alpha-Omega monthly community meeting.
 * Triaged reports to the Python Security Response Team.

-That's all for this week! 👋 If you're interested in more you can read [last week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-27).
+That's all for this week! 👋 If you're interested in more you can read [next week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-29) or [last week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-27).